 If you want to find out what’s happening in that secret world under the waves, and along the shoreline you drive right by, a visit to the Monterey Bay Aquarium is a must.
 There is a big focus on the local marine life, but other species from around the world are here, too.
 You can't drive PCH without stopping to see the aquarium.
 See our separate page on the Monterey Bay Aquarium.

-The most famous stretch of PCH is between San Francisco and LA, but immediately north of the City by the Bay is this unusual, beautiful, and very special part of the coastline.
+The most famous stretch of PCH is between San Francisco and LA, but immediately north of the City by the Bay is this unusual, beautiful, and very special part of the coastline, the Point Reyes National Seashore.
 It’s rugged and can be wild, but it’s a spectacular region of much-needed lighthouses, Native American heritage, rural communities, ranchers, oyster farms, makers of cheeses and other tasty goodies – seemingly a world away from the more familiar lifestyle of Southern California.

 These often windswept sand dunes stretch for about 40 miles along the Oregon coast, and are an intriguing, unusual and ever-changing landscape.
 Their wildness and ancient history are a long way from the Southern California beaches with which PCH is more associated.
 Go hiking or biking in them, or take a dune buggy for an exciting look into the surprising flora and fauna that exists in this desert-like landscape.